 At this stage you only need 4 of these.

 Fit gable horizontal beams

-These go either side of the ICF that forms the gable walls.
+These go either side of the gable walls.
 They fit onto the 1/2" studding that is through the wall concrete.

-After cutting all the lumber pieces, and before installing them, thoroughly varnish them all.
-Use latex gloss varnish.
+After cutting all the lumber pieces, and before installing them, thoroughly paint them all with clear wood preserver.

 Horizontal East West T beams

 Horizontal North South beams every 2 foot